The Imperial City

 Nessa Twix © Solkes

 Actually, there are no “real” monuments in Toledo.
-Truthfully, this wonderful city is a monument by itself.
-By this I mean that there is no corner on its steep streets that is not worthwhile.
-Toledo is a destination for everyone interested in culture and art, but also for gastronomy, entertainment and nature lovers.
-Art Greco, is a significant cultural point of the city.
+Truthfully, this wonderful city is a monument in itself.
+By this, I mean that there is no corner on its steep streets that is not worthwhile.
+Toledo is a destination for everyone interested in culture and art, but also for gastronomy, entertainment, and nature lovers.
+Art Greco is a significant cultural point of the city.
 This city was its canvas.

-The city of Toledo was founded under the name of Toletum in Roman times, and since then there have been many cultures that have occupied and have left their mark here.
-In its surroundings we can see magnificent remains of the Roman era, some of the Arab culture, Visigoth buildings, medieval buildings of Jewish inspiration, among others.
+The city of Toledo was founded under the name Toletum in Roman times, and since then, many cultures have occupied and left their mark here.
+In its surroundings, we can see magnificent remains of the Roman era, some of the Arab culture, Visigoth buildings, and medieval buildings of Jewish inspiration, among others.

 The two emblems of the history of Toledo can be summarized in two buildings.
 First, Santa Maria la Blanca, the oldest synagogue still standing in Europe.
 It was built in the reign of Castilla by Jewish and Islamic architects.